AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-material-data-reference/r-ir-alignment.md

 ---
 description: Texture alignment.
 Alignment of the texture when applied to vignette objects related to each other, such as the upholstered parts of a furniture item.
 Used primarily for upholstery rendering applications, possibly for advanced apparel applications.
-seo-description: Texture alignment.
-Alignment of the texture when applied to vignette objects related to each other, such as the upholstered parts of a furniture item.
-Used primarily for upholstery rendering applications, possibly for advanced apparel applications.
-seo-title: Alignment

 solution: Experience Manager
 title: Alignment
-uuid: c64d7986-9bb9-4566-8e2f-dca7f459049e

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---